dlt4bpm/dlt4bpm.github.io/index.md

 # Aim and scope

 The Workshop on Distributed Ledger Technologies in Business Process Management (DLT4BPM) invites submissions of papers on techniques for and applications of Distributed Ledger Technologies (DLTs), including blockchains and related approaches.
-We invite contributions of conceptual, technical, and application-oriented nature both from inside and outside the BPM community.
+We invite contributions of conceptual, technical, and application-oriented nature both from inside and outside the Business Process Management (BPM) community.
 We welcome submissions from students, researchers, and industry practitioners alike.
 Works showing relevance for contemporary organizations (governmental bodies or enterprises) and domains (from healthcare to education, from finance to logistics, etc.) are welcome.

 DLT systems open up diverse opportunities in the context of the BPM lifecycle to redesign business activities in a wide range of fields, including healthcare, supply chain, logistics, and finance.
 However, these opportunities come with challenges related to security, privacy, scalability, and performance.

-DLT has already seen both academic interest and practical adoption, and several approaches combine BPM and DLT, e.g., conceptual modeling for DLT and BPM, collaborative business process execution on DLT, process monitoring and auditing on data stored by distributed ledgers, secrecy-preserving sharing of data among actors in a multi-party process setting, the use of process mining to analyze and validate smart contracts, and many more.
+DLT has already seen both academic interest and practical adoption, and several approaches combine BPM and DLT, e.g., conceptual modeling for DLT and BPM, collaborative business process execution on DLT, process monitoring and auditing on data stored by distributed ledgers, secrecy-preserving data sharing among actors in a multi-party process setting, the use of process mining to analyze and validate smart contracts, and many more.

 The DLT4BPM workshop serves as a platform for discussing and introducing new research ideas in DLT and their applications.
 Relevant topics include, but are not limited to, the following: